 I can’t feel my face but I love it.

 Besides my face (which was exposed), my hands were cold because water started to seep into my wrists.
-My instructor warned us of this potential wardrobe malfunction but I didn’t heed his advice.
-Tread carefully and try not to move too much while snorkeling Silfra.
+My instructor warned us of potential wardrobe malfunctions but I didn’t heed his advice.
+So tread carefully and try not to move too much while snorkeling Silfra.

 Frequent earthquakes send boulders and rocks into the crack.

-With perfect visibility, underwater was a mélange of boulders and rocks with deep blue, orange and bright yellow hues.
-The surface was a deep turquoise blue and orange moss and green algae covered just about everything.
+There’s a mélange of boulders and rocks with deep blue, orange and bright yellow hues.
+The water’s surface was a deep turquoise blue and orange moss and green algae covered just about everything.

-As a result of earthquakes in the area, falling rocks and boulders create a wide range of depth in the fissure.
-Snorkeling Silfra is great for exploring the shallow areas since you can touch all of your surroundings, but to explore the deeper sections, you would need the proper diving gear.
+As a result of frequent earthquakes in the area, falling rocks and boulders create a wide range of depth in the fissure.
+Snorkeling Silfra is great for exploring the shallow areas since you can touch most of your surroundings.
+However, if you want to explore the deeper sections of the fissure, you’ll need proper diving gear.